RundesBalli/RundesBalli/README.md

 <p align="center"><img src="/header.png?raw=true" alt="RundesBalli"/></p>

 ## :information_source: About me
-I am a hobby developer from :de: Germany who likes **procedural :elephant: PHP coding** and does not do this for a living.
+I am a hobbyist developer from :de: Germany who likes **procedural :elephant: PHP coding**, without doing this for a living.

 ## :scroll: Projects
-Most of my public projects are **small tools**, **scripts**, **boilerplates** and **websites**, which are commented, documented and coded in :uk: english.
-Some of them are for use with the german imageboard [pr0gramm.com](https://pr0gramm.com) and because of the majority of the target group of pr0gramm is German-speaking, the projects are commented and documented in :de: German.
+Most of my public projects are **small tools**, **scripts**, **boilerplates** and **websites**, which are commented, documented and coded in :uk: English.
+Some of them are for use with the German imageboard [pr0gramm.com](https://pr0gramm.com) and because of the majority of the target group of pr0gramm is German-speaking, the projects are commented and documented in :de: German.

 ### Some of my projects are: